Algebraic Varieties and Automorphic Functions: Products of Varieties

-where the first intersection is over all such splittings and the second intersection is over all proper special subvarieties of $S$.
-Since there are only countably many ways to split $G^{ad} = G_1 \times G_2$ into a product of $\Q$-subgroups and countably many special subvarieties of $S$, none of which contain $W$, their intersection $Z$ is dense in $W$.
+where the first intersection is over all splittings of $G^{\ad}$.
+Since there are only finitely many ways to split $G^{\ad} = G_1 \times G_2$ into a product of $\Q$-subgroups and finitely many special subvarieties in $\Sigma$, none of which contain $W$, the intersection $Z$ is a Zariski open subset of $W$.